usaid-cs/yesterday-i-learned/java.md

 - Every time you put [`@SuppressWarnings("unchecked")`](https://stackoverflow.com/questions/1129795/what-is-suppresswarnings-unchecked-in-java), make sure you do it at the smallest scope, and make sure you explain why.
 - [Checked exceptions](https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/) are called that because they are checked at compile time.
 You need to declare those in methods that throw them.
 Or you can handle them.
 - Checked exceptions (anything with the syntax `type methodName throws SomeExceptionClass`) must be caught immediately above its execution stack.
+- Don't ever throw *or* catch `AssertionError`.
+You can use `assert`, obviously.
+- Runtime exceptions (i.e. unchecked ones) shouldn't be caught.
+- Methods with checked exceptions can't be used directly in streams, so avoid unnecessary use of checked exceptions.
+Maybe Optional and unchecked exceptions can help in either case.

 ## Enums